JuanCBM99/herdr/docs/articles/Introduction.md

 ### 🎯 Calculation Methodology (IPCC 2019)

-All emission calculations within AnimalGEILU adhere to the Tier 2 methods established by the Intergovernmental Panel on Climate Change (IPCC).
+All emission calculations within herdr adhere to the Tier 2 methods established by the Intergovernmental Panel on Climate Change (IPCC).

 Specifically, we use the guidelines from the 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: